Your kitchen counter, dining room table, your bladder in the middle of the night: There's lots of places you'd rather your cat didn't go.

 - Surprises: Loud sounds and water: Think whistles, a can of pennies or pebbles, pot lids, a book dropped on the floor, hand clapping, or a blast of canned air.
 Not all feline behaviorists are fans of enforcing no-cat-zones with surprise tactics, but for some cats these stronger tools work well.

 Note: Never spray water in kitty's face or ears.
 And it goes without saying that if you've got a nervous cat, surprises aren't a good way to deter unwanted behavior.
-In the end, a skittish cat can become so nervous he may not only steer clear of your no-cat zones, but of entire rooms of the house.
+In the end, a skittish cat can become so nervous they may not only steer clear of your no-cat zones, but of entire rooms of the house.

 When you tempt your feline friend with great smells, ask kitty to stop being a cat, or are inconsistent, your cat is going to misunderstand your intentions.
 But armed with kindness and persistence, you can clear up these misunderstandings and get back to coexisting in harmony.